IliadisVictor/deep-learning-applications-research/Paper Structure/Chapter 2.md

 Registry of the selection process of repositories , documentation of each step , report of results

 * Reasoning for not using the official GitHub API
+  * 1. Does not have an endpoint returning repositories dependent on x library
+  * 2  You can only search for keywords inside x file ex ``tensorflow package.json``
+  * 3. The api returns only the first 1000 results.
 * Scraper explanation / Documentation
 * Data stored and processed during the selection and extraction , Where was it stored (Stereo)?

 **Initial Selection**
-The initial search is executed with the only initial criteria being that the project's collected are dependent on the selected library list before quality filtering.
+The initial search is executed with the only initial criteria being that the project's collected are dependent on the selected library list , and that they have above 100 stars, before quality filtering.
 * Explain here the search algorithm (beautifulsoup)

 **Quality Evaluation**